pendulum-project/nts-pool-draft/draft-venhoek-nts-pool.md

 Record Type Number: To be assigned by IANA (draft implementations: 0x4002) Critical Bit: 1

 When a client is properly authenticated, the server SHOULD NOT perform Key Extraction but rather use the keys provided by the client in the extension field.
-This allows a pool to do key negotiation on behalf of its users with the downstream NTS Key Exchange servers, even though it terminates the TLS connection.
+This allows a pool to do key negotiation on behalf of its users with the time source's NTS Key Exchange servers, even though it terminates the TLS connection.

 When used, the client MUST provide an AEAD Algorithm Negotiation record with precisely one algorithm, and a Next Protocol Negotiation record with precisely one next protocol.
 The data in the Fixed Key Request record must have length twice the key length N of the AEAD algorithm in the AEAD Algorithm Negotiation record.
 The first N bytes MUST be the C2S Key and the second set of N bytes MUST be the S2C key.
 Clients MAY use Keep Alive in combination with this record.